F5Networks/f5-ci-docs/docs/includes/f5-lwp/topic_deploy-lwp-kubernetes.rst

     .. note::

-        * As with all other Kubernetes configurations, this file can be JSON or YAML.
+        * As with most other Kubernetes configurations, this file can be JSON or YAML.
         * In the example DaemonSet shown here, we

             a. use the ConfigMap (set up in the previous step) to configure the |lwp|; AND